serenity-is/docs/howto/how_to_enable_script_bundling.md

 # How To: Enable Script Bundling

+> This section will be updated for Serenity v5

 In Serene template there are about 3MB+ of javascript files which are included by default in _LayoutHead.cshtml.

 This might cause bandwidth and performance problems for some systems, especially when a Serenity based site is accessed from mobile devices.